Disneyland and Beyond: A Picture Perfect Disney California Itinerary

 - Spend additional time in Downtown Disney in the afternoon then back to California Adventure for a few more attractions.

-- Later, head across the pedestrian boulevard to Disneyland Park to catch the Magical fireworks display at Sleeping Beauty Castle.
+- Later, head across the pedestrian boulevard to Disneyland Park to catch the fireworks display at Sleeping Beauty Castle.

 Day 4: Travel Day to San Diego & Hotel del Coronado